Wayne Hunter

-Wayne Hunter (born July 2, 1981) is a former American football offensive tackle.
-Drafted by the Seattle Seahawks in the third round of the 2003 NFL Draft, he played college football at Hawaii after transferring from Cal.
+Wayne Hunter (born July 2, 1981) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the third round of the 2003 NFL draft.
+He played college football for the Hawaii Warriors after transferring from the California Golden Bears.

-Hunter has also played for the Jacksonville Jaguars, New York Jets, and St. Louis Rams.
+Hunter also played for the Jacksonville Jaguars, New York Jets, and St. Louis Rams.

-Early years
+Early life

 Hunter attended Radford High School in Honolulu, Hawai'i.
+After retirement, he was inducted into the Radford Hall of Fame on 15 May 2024.

 College career

-Hunter began his college career playing at California.
-He later transferred to Hawaii.
+Hunter began his college career playing at the University of California, Berkeley.
+He later transferred to the University of Hawaiʻi at Mānoa.

 Professional career

 Seattle Seahawks

-Hunter was drafted 73rd overall in 2003.
+Hunter was selected in the third round with the 73rd overall pick in the 2003 NFL draft.
 He played three seasons with the Seahawks.

 Jacksonville Jaguars

 Hunter played one season with the Jacksonville Jaguars in 2006.

 New York Jets

 On March 23, 2010, Hunter signed a 1-year tender with the Jets worth about $1.2 million.
-Hunter came to an agreement on a four-year $15 million contract extension on July 26, 2011 with the team, replacing Damien Woody.
+Hunter came to an agreement on a four-year $15 million contract extension on July 26, 2011, with the team, replacing Damien Woody.
 During the 2011 season finale against the Miami Dolphins, Hunter was involved about an argument with Santonio Holmes while the team was huddling.
 Holmes was benched for the game after the argument and the Jets would eventually lose the game plus miss the postseason for the first time in 3 years.

 On August 23, 2012, head coach Rex Ryan made the decision to bench Hunter for allowing too many sacks.
 Austin Howard replaced Hunter at that time.